MartaBjorgvins/GlacierMassBalancePrediction/README.md

 The project is important as it presents a method that others can use, despite the fact that climate model covariates for linear regression model for Vatnajökull Glacier’s winter and summer mass balance are not currently available.

 In this project, a weighted linear regression model is used to predict the future mass balance of a glacier.
 The reason why it is weighted is that, in the case of GMB data, it is common to have two or more data sources that have different measurement variance.
-The data used in this project to fit the model are combined data from the Harmonie model, which is a snowfall model dating back to 1981, and data from measurements starting in 1992.
+The data used in this project to fit the model are combined data from the HIRHAM5 model, which is a snowfall model dating back to 1981, and data from measurements starting in 1992.

 The idea behind the prediction model is to find time series of weather factors from climate and ocean models that correlate with the GMB and select the once that jointly give the smallest prediction error.